ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 if you want to contribute it to the main project, and there's no central place where other people could look for your work if you wanted to have it as an external package.
-A package manager would be a real help, and it doens't have to be elaborate (especially in the initial version).
+A package manager would be a real help, and it doesn't have to be elaborate (especially in the initial version).

 **Not enough packages**
 : In turn, this is caused by the small number of external contributors,